top of page

 MEDICAID COSTS: CLIMBING ALREADY

-Even as the massive new budget bill makes large cuts in the support of state/federal Medicaid programs, a recent report from the Pew Charitable Truss demonstrates that, even without upcoming cuts, the states were already having difficulties paying for their Medicaid bills.
+Even as the massive new budget bill makes large cuts in the support of state/federal Medicaid programs, a recent report from the Pew Charitable Trusts demonstrates that, even without upcoming cuts, the states were already having difficulties paying for their Medicaid bills.

 According to the report, “In fiscal year 2023, the combination of expiring federal COVID-19 pandemic aid, slowing tax revenue growth and rising costs for Medicaid led to an increase in the share of state revenue dedicated to Medicaid of 17.8%, or $44.4 billion, over the previous year – the largest single-year rise in at least two decades.
 States spent 15.1% of every state-generated dollar on Medicaid, up 2.2 percentage points from the previous year, though still about half a cent less than the 15-year average.